donydchen/mvsplat360/README.md

 * Alternatively, you can also fine-tune from our released model by appending `checkpointing.load=checkpoints/dl3dv_480p.ckpt` and `checkpointing.resume=false` to the above command.
 * You can also set up your wandb account [here](config/main.yaml) for logging.
 Have fun.

+## Camera Conventions

+The camera intrinsic matrices are normalized (the first row is divided by image width, and the second row is divided by image height).
+More details are at [this comment](https://github.com/donydchen/mvsplat/issues/28#issuecomment-2126416038).

+The camera extrinsic matrices are OpenCV-style camera-to-world matrices (+X right, +Y down, +Z camera looks into the screen).

 ## BibTeX

 ```bibtex